MAY 18-21, 2026 AT THE HILTON SAN FRANCISCO UNION SQUARE, SAN FRANCISCO, CA

 Meera Sridhar | University of North Carolina Charlotte |

-Michael Hicks | Amazon Web Services and University of Maryland |
+Michael Hicks | University of Pennsylvania and Amazon |

 Michelle Mazurek | University of Maryland |